dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 #### Pros

-- Would allow for tracing code and collection script re-use across Linux and Mac.
+- Would allow for tracing code and collection script re-use across Linux and OS X.

 #### Cons